Restarting and Monitoring a systemd service from golang with coreos/go-systemd

 }

-Because we have channels we can make use of the select statement, waiting on the restart command to compete or 30 secs to pass, at which point we can give up and timeout.
+Because we have channels we can make use of the select statement, waiting on the restart command to compete or 30 secs to pass.
+If we can’t successfully restart in that time we can give up and timeout.

 So now the service has been restarted, how do we tell if it’s healthy and running?